November 2024 eNewsletter

 Join our Growing Team!

-We are currently hiring for multiple positions, including Client Support Coordinator, Communications Coordinator, First Link® Community Coordinator and Minds in Motion® Program Facilitator.
+We are currently hiring for multiple positions, including Client Support Coordinator, Communications Coordinator and Minds in Motion® Program Facilitator.

 If you think you’d be a good fit for any one of these positions, check out the full job postings at the following links.
 We invite all qualified applicants from diverse backgrounds to apply.
 These positions will remain open until filled.